Commercial Crew Program: Starliner

 Boeing's CST-100 Starliner – "CST" an acronym for "Crew Space Transportation" – measures 4.6 m in diameter and 5.1 m in height.
 The crew module of Starliner can be reused for up to ten flights, while the service module is expended during each flight.
 Various engines manufactured by Aerojet Rocketdyne for orbital maneuvering, attitude control, reaction control, and launch escape, are utilized by Starliner.
 Eight reaction control engines on the spacecraft's crew module and 28 reaction control engines on the spacecraft's service module provide 380 newtons and 445 newtons each, respectively.
 Also located on the service module, 20 custom-made Orbital Maneuvering and Attitude Control (OMAC) engines provide 6700 newtons of thrust each, while four RS-88 engines provide 178000 newtons of thrust each in a launch abort scenario.
 During a nominal flight without a launch abort, Starliner can use unspent fuel reserved for its RS-88 engines to help its OMAC engines perform the orbital insertion burn, following separation from the Centaur upper stage during launch.
 Once in space, Starliner spacecraft can survive up to 60 hours in free flight.
 Unlike Crew Dragon, Starliner is designed to return to Earth on land instead of ocean, using airbags to cushion the vehicle's impact with the ground.
 Four sites in the western contiguous United States – the Dugway Proving Ground in Utah, Edwards Air Force Base in California, White Sands Missile Range in New Mexico, and Willcox Playa in Arizona – will serve as landing ranges for returning Starliner spacecraft, though in an emergency scenario, it is also equipped to perform a splashdown return.
 Boeing's CCtCap contract values each seat on a CST-100 flight to be between US$91–99 million, while the face value of each seat has been estimated by NASA's OIG to be around US$90 million.

 Missions

-NASA missions to the ISS launch on an average every six months.
+CCP Missions to the ISS are launched on an average every six months.
 As part of the original contracts Boeing and SpaceX each were initially contracted for up to six operational flights.
 In 2022, NASA contracted with SpaceX for up to an additional eight flights as a contingency if Starliner is further delayed and to ensure service to the ISS until 2030.